madhurimarawat/Big-Data-Analytics/README.md

 **Description:**
 In this experiment, Python and the Matplotlib library are used to visualize insights from large datasets.
 Various types of plots, such as histograms, scatter plots, and time series visualizations, are created to communicate findings effectively.

-## Additional Resources

-- **Detailed Documentation:** A Word document explaining each command used in the experiments.
-- **Output Document:** A document showcasing the outputs and results for each experiment.

 ## Thanks for Visiting 😄